jdoleary/Spellmasons/docs/TasksCurrent.md

-- There should be 2-3 spots where no enemies are allowed to spawn,
-    - end game maps are too crowded
+- Cinematic camera should just be a zoom in? or improved
 # Validation
 - What happens if you pick up a scroll but you have all the spells
 - Perks